How to Build High-Functioning Teams

 All too frequently, your teams will take on an isolated activity in a vacuum, not understanding interdependencies and realizing its impact on the overall plan.
-Pragmatic Marketing created a proven framework with 37 essential product management and product marketing activities, shown below.
+Pragmatic Institute created a proven framework with 37 essential product management and product marketing activities, shown below.
 As you can see, some of the activities are more strategic or tactical, some more business/market or product/technology oriented.
 But, regardless of the type of activity, it’s vital to complete each one and hand it off to successfully manage and market technology products.
 While the framework provides a blueprint for all of the necessary product management and marketing activities, it’s also a reference guide that gives your teams a common understanding of the plan for taking a product to market.

 Regardless of how your company or organization is organized, you need to evaluate the amount of work each activity requires and allocate the right number of functional resources to get it done and clearly assign who will do what).
-As shown in the example below, the Pragmatic Marketing Framework can help you accomplish this.
+As shown in the example below, the Pragmatic Institute Framework can help you accomplish this.

 The last step to maximize team performance is classifying the importance of each activity and ascertaining how well your team is doing it.
 Categorizing and ranking each activity enables you to easily identify resource gaps as well as areas which are over-resourced.
-With the Pragmatic Marketing Framework, you can develop a heat map.
+With the Pragmatic Institute Framework, you can develop a heat map.

 Is it worth this effort?
-One of our customers, Wolters Kluwer, has realized a more than 50% reduction in time to market since taking Pragmatic Marketing training according to Brian Diaz, Director of Product.
-Another, a Business Director for a Fortune 500 Aerospace & Defense Company, says “Pragmatic Marketing training has ensured that we stay laser focused on customer problems.
+One of our customers, Wolters Kluwer, has realized a more than 50% reduction in time to market since taking Pragmatic Institute training according to Brian Diaz, Director of Product.
+Another, a Business Director for a Fortune 500 Aerospace & Defense Company, says “Pragmatic Institute training has ensured that we stay laser focused on customer problems.
 We only build solutions to the problems that are urgent, pervasive and which our customers are willing to pay for.”